X

-The energizer's earthing system must be as conductive as possible for the fence to give the animal an effective shock.
-A simple guide is one earth stake for every 5 joules of stored energy with a minimum of 3 earth stakes.
+The earthing system of your electric fence must be as conductive as possible for the fence to give the animal an effective shock.
+A simple guide is one earth stake for every five joules of stored energy with a minimum of three earth stakes.

 Additionally, you will need to set up your electric fence according to how ‘green’ the area is all year round.

+For use in greener regions with good earth conductivity.
 All fence wires connect to the red terminal on the Energizer and a shock is delivered to an animal when it’s touching the ground and the fence at the same time.
-This is for use in greener regions with good earth conductivity.

 Testing on All Live Wire Ground System

 This should be done once a short section of fence has been built.
-You should test your system at least once a year at the height of any dry period to ensure the grounding capacity is sufficient for the energizer's joule rating.
+You should test your system at least once a year at the height of any dry period to ensure the grounding capacity is sufficient for the joule rating of the energizer.

 Short the fence out at least 330’ away from the ground system by using several ground rods between the wires and the ground.
 Reduce the fence voltage at this point to 2000V (2kV) or less.